stefanb/web-indexer/README.md

 Quick and simple program to generate basic directory index pages from a local file directory or S3 bucket, such as a file listing page.
-Nothing revolutionary, but I needed something like this for a project or two.
-It's generic enough to possibly be useful for others.
-S3 doesn't provide file list indexes natively.

 <p align="center">
   <img width="420" height="236" alt="screenshot" src=".github/readme/screenshot.png" />